nixworks/public/news/2010/04/20/README.md

 ##### Kandahar
 ### [Deputy Mayor of Kandahar Azizollah Yarmal, Afghanistan is shot dead while praying at a mosque. ](/news/2010/04/20/deputy-mayor-of-kandahar-azizollah-yarmal-afghanistan-is-shot-dead-while-praying-at-a-mosque.md)
-_Context: Azizollah Yarmal, mosque, Kandahar, Afghan_
+_Context: Kandahar, Afghan, mosque, Azizollah Yarmal_

 ##### Sri Lanka
 ### [Repeat polls for Sri Lanka's April parliamentary election are held in Nawalapitiya and Trincomalee where ballots were annulled due to violence. ](/news/2010/04/20/repeat-polls-for-sri-lanka-s-april-parliamentary-election-are-held-in-nawalapitiya-and-trincomalee-where-ballots-were-annulled-due-to-violen.md)
-_Context: Nawalapitiya, parliamentary election, Trincomalee, Sri Lanka_
+_Context: Nawalapitiya, Sri Lanka, parliamentary election, Trincomalee_

 ##### U.S. President
 ### [President of the United States Barack Obama speaks of the "unbreakable bonds" and "special relationship" between his country and Israel on the 62nd anniversary of Israel's birth. ](/news/2010/04/20/president-of-the-united-states-barack-obama-speaks-of-the-unbreakable-bonds-and-special-relationship-between-his-country-and-israel-on-t.md)
-_Context: U.S. President, Israel, Barack Obama_
+_Context: Israel, U.S. President, Barack Obama_

 ##### United States Supreme Court
 ### [The United States Supreme Court, in ruling on "United States v.
 Stevens", strikes down a law outlawing videos that depict animal cruelty. ](/news/2010/04/20/the-united-states-supreme-court-in-ruling-on-united-states-v-stevens-strikes-down-a-law-outlawing-videos-that-depict-animal-cruelty.md)
-_Context: United States v.
-Stevens, United States Supreme Court_
+_Context: United States Supreme Court, United States v.
+Stevens_

-##### Canadian
+##### Canada
 ### [Two Canadian men are accused of committing an act of "flag desecration" in La Quinta, California, United States for allegedly replacing an American flag with a Canadian flag following Canada's ice hockey victory at the 2010 Winter Olympics. ](/news/2010/04/20/two-canadian-men-are-accused-of-committing-an-act-of-flag-desecration-in-la-quinta-california-united-states-for-allegedly-replacing-an-a.md)
 Two Canadian men may face charges of flag desecration and vandalism in California over a controversial display of Olympic pride.

 ##### Kaduna
 ### [Two prisoners are killed and several others are injured during an attempted jail break in Kaduna, Nigeria. ](/news/2010/04/20/two-prisoners-are-killed-and-several-others-are-injured-during-an-attempted-jail-break-in-kaduna-nigeria.md)
-_Context: Kaduna, Nigeria_
+_Context: Nigeria, Kaduna_

 ##### Rwanda
 ### [Two high-ranking officers are suspended from Rwanda's military and arrested; Maj-Gen Charles Muhire is accused of corruption and misuse of office, whilst Lt-Gen Karenzi Karake is accused of immoral conduct. ](/news/2010/04/20/two-high-ranking-officers-are-suspended-from-rwanda-s-military-and-arrested-maj-gen-charles-muhire-is-accused-of-corruption-and-misuse-of-o.md)